-Disclaimer: until a couple of months ago, I was paid to work full-time on Open-Source Software (OSS) software in the Open Educational Resources (OER) space.
+Disclaimer: For a while there, I was paid to work full-time on Open-Source Software (OSS) software in the Open Educational Resources (OER) space.
 There’s a distinct possibility that I’m biased in some way as a result.
 There’s also the possibility that working in OSS and OER for over four years might mean that my opinions are backed by experience.
 You get to decide.

 This doesn’t surprise me.
 The purpose of the web software industry is to extract value out of Open-Source Software (OSS).
 Everything is built under the misconception that OSS is abundant, replaceable, and free.

 People don’t appreciate just how much web dev is about extracting value from OSS, both on individual and corporate levels.

 Make a native iOS app, and the only OSS you need to use is directly integrated into the OS, and a lot of it is maintained by Apple itself.
 Apple may use open-source font rendering libraries or SQLite, but you rarely have to deal with it yourself, as a developer, unless you want to.